longevityframework/longevity/manual/repo/query.md

 }
 ```

-The query syntax is currently quite limited, and is a [focal point of
+The query API is still being developed, and is a [focal point of
 future
 work](https://www.pivotaltracker.com/epic/show/2253386).
 Currently,
 the following query keywords are supported: